Who Is Stephen King?

-Born in Portland, Maine, Stephen King is one of the most famous and successful horror writers of all time.
-His parents split up when he was very young, and he and his brother David divided their time between Indiana and Connecticut for several years.
+Author Stephen Edwin King was born on September 21, 1947, in Portland, Maine.
+King is recognized as one of the most famous and successful horror writers of all time.
+His parents, Donald and Nellie Ruth Pillsbury King, split up when he was very young, and he and his brother David divided their time between Indiana and Connecticut for several years.
 King later moved back to Maine with his mother and brother.
 There he graduated from Lisbon Falls High School in 1966.

 King and his novelist wife divide their time between Florida and Maine.
 They have three children: Naomi Rachel, a reverend; Joseph Hillstrom, who writes under the pen name Joe Hill and is a lauded horror-fiction writer in his own right; and Owen Phillip, whose first collection of stories was published in 2005.